Welcome to OmahaPoet.com

 Ian performing at a recent Barnes and Noble event for the Nebraska Writers Collective

-Ian’s third book Spooky Sayings has just been released.
+Ian’s third book Spooky Sayings has been released.
 You’ll can download it from Apple’s iBookstore, Amazon and Barnes & Noble eBooks shortly.
 BUT if you want to get it now FOR FREE then click the link below.
-Note that currently only the EPub version is available.

-For a short time you can download the book in Epub-only format, for free, by clicking on this link: Epub E-book format
+For a short time you can download the book in PDF format, for free, by clicking on this link: PDF E-book format

 I hope you enjoy the book!